The 2022 challenge

 Through the Science and Mathematics Departments at Ashbrook, students interested in chances to apply their studies have found ready opportunities in problem solving projects designed by their teachers.

 Collaborating on the creation of marble roller coasters, determining the volume of a Jack-o-Lantern after carving it, creating complex simple machines, and the Save the Elephant challenge are typical Ashbrook projects.
-The enthusiasm and joy with which Ashbrook students have approached these challenges have inspired school leaders to develop the Rube Goldberg Machine Contest.
+The enthusiasm and joy with which Ashbrook students have approached these challenges have inspired school leaders to develop the Rube Goldberg Machine Challenge.

 The best known Rube Goldberg Machine Contest is the national event held annually by Theta Tau at Purdue University.
 In addition, the Argonne Rube Goldberg Machine Contest for High Schools is affiliated with Theta Tau’s national contest.

-The Ashbrook Rube Goldberg Machine Contest for middle school students is affiliated with OSU.
+The Ashbrook Rube Goldberg Machine Challenge for middle school students is affiliated with OSU.
 By joining forces with OSU, Ashbrook will provide an opportunity for students in grades 5-8 to compete against other students from other middle schools, judged by OSU undergraduate and graduate engineering students.

 Such a contest will afford students interested in careers in engineering an opportunity to apply and synthesize their thoughts in a complex and inherently interesting problem-solving environment surrounded by like-minded peers.
 This higher order thinking is at the core of what it means to be an educated person, and this contest will provide a showcase for the brightest thinkers among middle school students from the greater Benton County area.